thom-bahm/MovieRecommender/README.md

 Generally the ChatBot will output a list of movie suggestions that coincide with what the user queried.

+Used weaviate for the vector database, OpenAI (GPT-3.5) for LLM interactions, and flask to serve the app.

 ### Implementation Details

 The data we used to build our Vector Database was a set of 10,000 movies of an Imdb dataset which we got from (Kaggle)[https://www.kaggle.com/datasets/amanbarthwal/imdb-movies-data].
 The input json objects include the following information: